kousik-kr/Wide-Path/GOOGLE_DRIVE_SETUP.md

 # Google Drive Dataset Auto-Download Setup

 ## Overview
 The Wide-Path GUI now includes automatic dataset download from Google Drive.
-If the dataset files (`nodes` and `edges`) are not found when launching the application, you'll be prompted to download them.
+If the dataset files (`nodes`, `edges`, `clusters`, and `width_dist`) are not found when launching the application, you'll be prompted to download them.

 ## Configuration